sylumer/automators/Technology/Apple Calculator.md

   - Calculator
 ---
 # Overview
-Apple's Calculator app is suitable for basic arithmetic as well as more advanced scientific calculations.
+[[Apple|Apple's]] Calculator app is suitable for basic arithmetic as well as more advanced scientific calculations.

 # Operating Systems
 - macOS